apache/druid/docs/tutorials/tutorial-extern.md

 ### Configure Druid local export directory

 The following commands set the base path for the Druid exports to `/tmp/druid/`.
 If the account running Druid does not have access to `/tmp/druid/`, change the path.
 For example: `/Users/Example/druid`.
+If you change the path in this step, use the updated path in all subsequent steps.

 From the root of the Druid distribution, run the following:

 ```bash